GERD in Children: Understanding the Basics

 • Poor growth or weight loss.

 If GERD is suspected, a thorough clinical evaluation is essential.
+Such cases are referred to a pediatric gastroenterologist for evaluation and treatment.
 This may include:

 What Are the Home Care Tips for Managing GERD?

-While medical treatment is sometimes necessary, several home care tips can help manage GERD symptoms in children:
+While medical treatment is sometimes necessary, you can apply some home care tips to manage GERD symptoms in children:

 What Is the Management and Treatment of GERD in Children?